PINTO0309/onnx2tf/README.md

 - `Einsum` is now treated as `builtin_supported` when it matches builtin constraints; unsupported `Einsum` patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
 - `QLinearConv` is treated as `builtin_supported` for regular/depthwise patterns; unsupported grouped patterns may still fallback to `CUSTOM` when custom-op mode is enabled.
 - `LogSoftmax` is now treated as `builtin_supported` when builtin constraints pass; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
-- `LSTM` is now treated as `builtin_supported` for constrained bidirectional patterns; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
+- `LSTM` is now treated as `builtin_supported` for constrained forward/bidirectional patterns; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
 - `NonMaxSuppression` is now treated as `builtin_supported` when builtin constraints pass; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
 - `DynamicQuantizeLinear` is now treated as `builtin_supported` for constrained float-input/uint8-output patterns; unsupported patterns may still fallback to `CUSTOM` if custom-op mode is enabled.
 - `OneHot`, `MatMulInteger`, `Pow`, and `Reciprocal` are now treated as `builtin_supported` when builtin constraints pass.